CTL Instructor Handbook

 - In responding to a student’s request for a higher grade, it is recommended that you be firm but kind.
 Avoid blaming a student at a time of distress, even if you feel the blame has been earned.
 It is reasonable, however, to say that the grade reflects the work that was delivered, and that is the only basis that exists for grading at UTD.
 At the same time, it is appropriate to sympathize with the student’s situation, and you can recommend what can be done for better results next time, i.e., change the focus from negative (bad grade) to positive (future improvement).

 - Although mistakes sometimes happen and must be corrected, please be aware that grade changes are especially scrutinized.
-Improper grade changes can reflect badly on not only the instructor, but also the school and the University as a whole.
+Improper grade changes can reflect badly not only the instructor, but also the school and the University as a whole.